Emulator Issues #8161

 I'd say it's very likely that this issue is particular to 900 series cards, or the 980 in particular.
 It would be nice if anyone with the same card as me could do testing on this issue.

-Updated by gamedevistator over 9 years ago
+Updated by gamedevistator almost 10 years ago

 I have this issue as well.
 I have a Radeon HD 6870, but if i set the IR to 1x then the game runs fine.
 I agree that something with the BBox is causing an issue with the IR.